Skip to main content

 • (Optional) You can automate this command so it doesn't prompt you for confirmation by adding the parameters --batch and --force.

-• While connected to the failover node's console with root privileges, run this command to install rsync:
+• While connected to the failover node's console and get root privileges, run this command to install rsync:

 apt-get update